 All materials, credentials, and test scores must be received by:

 If you cannot apply online, you are encouraged to download the application materials.
-If that is impossible, you may request an application form by emailing email@example.com.
-Please include the term for which you plan to apply.
+If that is not possible, you may request an application form by emailing email@example.com.
+Please include the term for which you wish to apply.

 - Complete the Graduate College application form online (or send paper copy to The Graduate College)

-- The following items should be sent directly to the ABE department:
+Send the following items directly to the ABE department (see address below):